devMrPrejesh/EmployeeManagementSystem/README.md

 # EmployeeManagementSystem

-Employee Management System Using CRUD API.
+Employee Management System Using CRUD API using MERN.